 Hey friend!
 Wow, it's been a busy one, I feel like it's the time of year where I sit down to write my Christmas card and reflect on the crazy year we've had.
 This summer was totally nuts.
 On top of being a full time stay at home mom and part time business owner, I hosted my son's 3rd birthday, daughter's 6th birthday, a destination bachelorette party, an over-the-top bridal shower, a huge end of summer favorite things party and was a bridesmaid in a wedding in Chicago 2 weeks ago.
 Did you get tired just reading that?
 Yeah, me too!
 I was partied out.

 But wait, didn't you come here for a Halloween party?
-Yup, I did it anyways.
+Yup, I hosted one anyways.

 I'm such a sucker for a party, and since our big kids have all started real school, they hardly get to see each other anymore, so Reese didn't have to try too hard to get me to say yes to throwing another celebration.
 When my party partner in crime Allison from Allison Carter Celebrates said she'd love to host, it was game on.
 We are both recovering from a crazy busy season of life, so we literally sent about 2 dozen texts to each other, I designed an invite, then we made a few stops at Target, Home Goods and the Dollar Store and put the party together in 24 hours.